kingszun/UniAD/docs/TRAIN_EVAL.md

 # Prerequisites

-**Please ensure you have prepared the environment and the nuScenes dataset.**
+**Please make sure you have prepared the environment and the nuScenes dataset.**

 ##  Train